baselinrhq/baselinr/README.md

 ## 📝 License

-Business Source License 1.1 - see LICENSE file for details.
+Apache License 2.0 with Commercial Distribution Restriction - see LICENSE file for details.

-This software is available under the Business Source License (BSL) 1.1, which allows free use for non-commercial purposes.
-Commercial use requires a license.
-The license will convert to Apache License 2.0 on January 1, 2028.
-For commercial licensing inquiries, please contact the project maintainers.
+This software is available under a custom license based on Apache License 2.0.
+You may use this software freely, including for commercial and internal business purposes.
+However, you may not sell, lease, rent, or otherwise monetize this software or derivative works without explicit written permission from the copyright holders.
+For commercial distribution licensing inquiries, please contact hello@baselinr.io.

 ## 🤝 Contributing